mlcs/mlcs.github.io/people/goswami.md

 ## Research Interests
-I try to address relevant methodological questions in climate data analysis with tools and techniques from classical statistics, machine learning, nonlinear time series analysis, and complex networks.
+I try to address relevant methodological questions in paleoclimate and climate data analysis with tools and techniques from classical statistics, machine learning, nonlinear time series analysis, and complex networks.
 The data are diverse and heterogeneous, arising from re-analysis, satellite radars, meteorological and hydrological station networks and paleoclimate proxy archives.
 Each data set has its own peculiarities and challenges, and in my experience, more often than not, we cannot apply existing methods 'out-of-the-box' to find the answers we wish to have.
 Rather, we have to adapt and extend the state-of-the-art to arrive at reliable results.

 I have worked on [abrupt transitions in climatic systems](http://doi.org/10.1038/s41467-017-02456-6){:target="_blank"}